Challenges and Solutions in Marketplace Development

 The Solution:

-- Adjust Marketing Efforts: If you have more sellers than buyers, focus your marketing campaigns on attracting buyers, and vice versa.
+- Adjust marketing efforts: If you have more sellers than buyers, focus your marketing campaigns on attracting buyers, and vice versa.

-- Introduce Dynamic Pricing: Encourage sellers to adjust their prices based on demand to maintain equilibrium.
+- Introduce dynamic pricing: Encourage sellers to adjust their prices based on demand to maintain equilibrium.

 The Challenge: